-Genital herpes can be spread to an infant if the virus is present in the woman’s birth canal during the delivery.
-That causes neonatal herpes.
+Genital herpes can indeed be transmitted from a mother to her baby if the virus is present in the woman’s birth canal during the delivery.
+The condition is known as neonatal herpes, which is a very rare but severe illness.

 Genital herpes is a chronic viral infection caused by the herpes virus (HSV).
 The most known HSV viruses are HSV type 1 and type 2.

-Herpes infection manifests as a blistering rash around the lips, nostrils, genital area, inflammation of the cornea and eyelid, or in rare cases as an inflammation of the brain membrane (meningoencephalitis).
+Herpes infection manifests as blisters or sores around the lips, nostrils, and genital area, inflammation of the cornea and eyelid, or, in rare cases, an inflammation of the brain membrane (meningoencephalitis).

-- a change in the external genitalia in the form of tiny painful blisters
+- Changes in the external genitalia in the form of tiny painful blisters

 Other signs of genital herpes in pregnancy:

-- the affected area may experience itching, pain or irritation
+- Affected area may experience itching, pain, or irritation

-- the pregnant woman usually feels a burning sensation when urinating
+- Pregnant woman usually feels a burning sensation when urinating

-If you get genital herpes in pregnancy, talk to your gynecologist, obstetrician, or midwife!
-Your doctor will confirm the infection and prescribe antiviral treatment if needed.
+If you suspect you have genital herpes and you are pregnant, talk to your gynecologist, obstetrician, or midwife!
+Your doctor can confirm the diagnosis and prescribe antiviral treatment if needed.

 1. Primary infection:

-The most dangerous to the fetus is the primary herpes infection.
+The most dangerous to the baby is the primary herpes infection in late pregnancy.
 That is because newly infected pregnant women don’t have antibodies against the virus, and there is no natural protection for the baby during birth.

 2. Secondary infection: